RAID log: Track risks, assumptions, issues & decisions

 Document all decisions in one place

-RAID logs give your team a central place to find information relating to a project.
+RAID logs provide your team with a central place to find project information.
 If a team member needs to discuss an issue with the right stakeholder, the RAID log can point them to the right person.

-Not only does it document who owns what, but it also serves as a high-level overview of the project’s process.
-Team members can easily take a look at any actions that are currently in progress or decisions that were made recently.
+Not only does it document who owns what, but it also serves as a high-level overview of the project's process.
 Because each section is clearly labeled, team members can find the information that is most relevant to them.

 Read: The role of an incident commander: Real-time crisis control